RESPECT grid

 2. Watch the video “Joe’s ReSPECT journey” (6 minutes).
 Joe’s ReSPECT Journey – a ReSPECT explainer for healthcare professionals

-3. Watch the Tier 1 awareness session recording. (link)
+3. Watch the Tier 1 awareness session recording for staff.
+(Coming Soon)

 4. Discuss ReSPECT with your team – Understand the local processes for supporting ReSPECT within your team and how your role can support this important work.